gabewolford/gabewolford/README.md

 # Hello world :wave:
-I'm **Gabe** (he/him), a **full stack developer** based in **Portland, Oregon**.

-Prior to making the transition to tech, I spent nearly a decade in the music industry, where I worked in live production, touring, labels, streaming, startups, and experiential agencies.
-Combining my sharp eye for detail and strong analytical skills, I have a knack for operations and thrive on crafting awesome internal tools.
-My ultimate goal is to ensure exceptional user experiences, whether in the digital or physical realm.
+I'm **Gabe** (he/him), a **full stack developer** based in **Portland, Oregon** specializing in react applications and front-end technologies, with expertise in Next.js, Node.js, Tailwind, and responsive design.
+I have a proven ability to deliver high-quality & visually appealing web applications and skilled in building robust & scalable solutions.
+I collaborate well with cross-functional design & product teams every step of the way.
+I am committed to staying up-to-date with the latest trends and delivering exceptional user experiences.

 In my spare time you can find me outside, riding bikes on a variety of different surfaces.
 When I'm not doing that, I enjoy cooking, baking, hiking, and exploring the PNW with my dog and my partner.
 As a lifelong learner, space fanatic, and amateur astronomer, I love reading about the universe & the current state of space exploration. 🛰️ 🚀 📡